grafana/grafana/docs/sources/administration/planning-iam-strategy/index.md

 title: Plan your IAM integration strategy
 menuTitle: Plan your IAM integration strategy
 description: Learn how to plan your identity and access management strategy before setting up Grafana.
-aliases:
-  - /docs/mimir/latest/old-architecture/
-  - docs/sources/auth/planning/
 weight: 100
 keywords:
   - IdP
   - IAM
   - Auth
+  - Grafana
 ---

 # Plan your IAM integration strategy

 This section describes the decisions you should make when using an Identity and Access Management (IAM) provider to manage access to Grafana.
-IAM ensures that users have secure access to sensitive data and [Grafana resources], simplifying user management and authentication.
+IAM ensures that users have secure access to sensitive data and [other resources]({{< relref "../data-source-management" >}}), simplifying user management and authentication.

 ## Benefits of integrating with an IAM provider